 Lakeview Hecla Resort

-It’s not every day you find a swish, contemporary resort in the middle of the boreal forest, but this property is nothing but surprising ($129 for king suite, anyone?).
+It’s not every day you find a swish, contemporary resort in the middle of the boreal forest, but this property is nothing but surprising.
 Partake in a myriad of outdoor snow sports, including tobogganing and ice fishing, or plunge into the indoor water park, which features a kiddie pool, fountains and waterslide, in addition to a lap pool and hot tub.
 Need a break?
 For an unobtrusive history lesson, take a romp through Hecla Village, a kilometre-long self-guided trail that showcases the area’s Icelandic heritage.

 Falcon Trails Resort